How's it going so far? Five things I've learned since leaving my job to write

 I had grand visions of four hours a day of intensive writing and leisurely afternoon strolls, runs, swims, shops and bakes.
 Well, that's not happening.
 I get started a bit later than I would have done otherwise, but I can be working right through to the middle of the night and still waking up to jot ideas down when I’m supposed to be sleeping.
-This is not an unpleasant surprise.
-I'm working hard, but I still feel like I have a lovely life because I'm doing exactly what I want to do.

 5) When you don’t commute, you have to make time to read.